Zakria-K/Blog-Using-Django/README.md

 # Blog-Using-Django
-Complete Blog Web Application Using Django and PostgreSQL
+Complete Blog Web Application Using Django and PostgreSQL For Developers

 # Step 1
 open any teminal(i.e cmd or powershell(window) Terminal(Linux)) and type: